 "Oww!
 Oww!
 My ankle!
 Oh, God damn it!
 Ohh!"

-The sound had come from the steps that led up to the corridor.
+The sound had come from the steps leading up to the corridor.
 The girls turned in unison.
 Binapani was too disgusted to bother; she had recognized the voice.
 Some girls ran towards the source of the sound, their torches eyed small circular patches of ground fleetingly before moving on.

 "Mashima!
 It's Smita.
 She's fallen down."